dypflying/chimestack-docs/content/zh/docs/Cli/_index.md

       --Body string                                      Optional json string for [Body]. the http post body --ClusterUuid string                               Required. the cluster's uuid
-      --StoragePoolUuid string                           Required. the storage pool's uuid --createStoragePoolRequest.BackendPath string      the backend path of the physical storage in nodes (only for local storage)
+      --StoragePoolUuid string                           Required. the storage pool's uuid -h, --help                                             help for updateStoragePool
-      --createStoragePoolRequest.Description string      description for the storage pool --createStoragePoolRequest.ImageCachePath string   the image cache path of the physical storage in nodes (only for local storage)
+      --updateStoragePoolRequest.BackendPath string      the backend path of the physical storage in nodes (only for local storage)
-      --createStoragePoolRequest.Name string             Required. the storage pool's name --createStoragePoolRequest.PhysicalSize int        Required. the physical size of the storage --createStoragePoolRequest.ReservedSize int        the reserverd storage size, which will not be allocated to virtual machines.
+      --updateStoragePoolRequest.Description string      description for the storage pool --updateStoragePoolRequest.ImageCachePath string   the image cache path of the physical storage in nodes (only for local storage)
-      --createStoragePoolRequest.SizeRatio float32       the storage's allocation ratio, e.g. a value of 2.0 stands for up to allocate double size of the physical storage
+      --updateStoragePoolRequest.Name string             Required. the storage pool's name --updateStoragePoolRequest.PhysicalSize int        Required. the physical size of the storage --updateStoragePoolRequest.ReservedSize int        the reserverd storage size, which will not be allocated to virtual machines.
-      --createStoragePoolRequest.Type int                the storage pool's type, 0: local, 1:iscsi, 2:ceph
+      --updateStoragePoolRequest.SizeRatio float32       the storage's allocation ratio, e.g. a value of 2.0 stands for up to allocate double size of the physical storage
-  -h, --help
+      --updateStoragePoolRequest.Type int                the storage pool's type, 0: local, 1:iscsi, 2:ceph

 ```

 #### 参数列表